-The majority of these patients are reported by the various co-operating institutions such as the Visiting Nurses' Assoc., the Public Relief Bureau, The Portland Commons, The Louise Home, The Widows' Pension, the Red Cross Home Service, and Juvenile Court.
-During the war a bureau of Civilian Relief for soldiers' families was established in co-operation with the Red Cross Home Service and at the request of the City Health Bureay and State Health officials an evening venemental clinic was opened.
+The majority of these patients are reported by the various co-operating institutions such as the Visiting Nurses' Association the Public Relief Bureau, The Portland Commons, The Louise Home, The Widows' Pension, The Red Cross Home Service and the Juvenile Court.
+During the war, a bureau of Civilian Relief for soldiers' families was established in co-operation with The Red Cross Home Service, and at the request of the City Health Bureau and State Health officials an evening vaneral clinic was opened.

-In co-operation with the newby organized Infant Welfare Assoc.

-a "Well Baby Clinic" is to be opened as soon as possible

-during afternoon hours.
-All social service work in connection with the dispensary patients is cared for by the follows up the most necessary cases.
+In co-operation with the newly organized Infant Welfare Association, a "Well Baby Clinic" is to be opened as soon as possible during afternoon hours.
+All social service work in connection with the dispensary patients is cared for by the Peoples' Institute and a paid assistant is provided who follows up the most necessary cases.